yuxuanxc/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## 1. Introduction
+## 1. Introduction (York Tat)
 TrackPad (TP) is a **desktop app for planning your trips and tracking tourist attractions, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a
 Graphical User Interface (GUI).
+TP is built for people who love to travel, and store all their itineraries in a structured format in one single app.
-Our command instructions utilise full words, they sound more natural and verbose than short forms, so it's easier for you to remember.
+Our commands are **intuitive** and utilise full words, making them sound more natural and verbose than short forms, so it's **easier** for you to remember.
 If you can type fast, TP can get your itinerary planned faster than traditional GUI apps.

-This user guide will show you how to use the commands and features available in TP.
-TP is built for people who love to travel, and want to collate and store all their itineraries in one single app.
-We welcome anyone who loves travelling to try out our app.

 --------------------------------------------------------------------------------------------------------------------

-## 2. About This Document
+## 2. About This Document (York Tat)
 Welcome to the TrackPad User Guide!

-We at TrackPad believe that tracking tourist attractions and planning your trips should be both **easy and fuss-free**.
+We at TrackPad believe that tracking your attractions and planning your trips should be both **easy and fuss-free**.
 We understand how **messy** it can be when it comes to keeping track of your travel itineraries, which can get frustrating.

-That's why here at TrackPad, we have come up with a simple yet useful guide to help you get started with using TrackPad.
+That's why here at TrackPad, we have come up with a **simple yet useful** guide to help you get started with using TrackPad.
-Minimal prior technical knowledge is needed in order to use TrackPad and we hope to help you with your travel tracking and planning.
+Minimal prior technical knowledge is needed in order to use TrackPad so try out TrackPad now to make your travel planning **easier and faster**!

 --------------------------------------------------------------------------------------------------------------------